-After successfully install Kali Linux on Android phone, you should see a screen similar to the image below.
+After successfully installing Kali Linux on your Android phone, you should see a screen similar to the image below.

 Up to this point, Kali Linux is downloaded and installed on your Android phone.
 However, you will notice that you are still not getting the Kali shell prompt.
 To launch Kali, type the command below and hit Enter.

 You will now drop to the Kali Linux console as shown in the image below:

 You can now use Kali Linux tools and commands just like you would on a Kali Desktop running on your laptop.
 To get started, execute the command below to check the OS and OS-version.